Choquequirao Trek Day 1: Cusco – Capuliyoc – La Playa

 - Insect repellent

-- Re-usable plastic/metal water container, or camel bags
+- Re-usable plastic/metal water containers, or camel bags

 - Water for the first four hours of the trek, then we will provide you with drinking, previously boiled water